ecellvit/QuizFeed-Backend/README.md

 3. Expecting Quizname, Questions as quizname(string), questions(array of question (string))
 4. If Successfully quiz created, returns JSON containing message, quiz id, and url to access quiz data

+# GETTING ALL QUIZES
+1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/quiz/showAllQuizes
+2. Header must have Authorization Token with access of student
+3. If Successfully returns JSON containing array key value pairs of quiz_name as key and quiz_id as value

 # GETTING ALL QUIZES CREATED BY TEACHER
 1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/quiz/showAllCreatedQuizes
 2. Header must have Authorization Token with access of teacher
-3. If Successfully returns JSON containing array of all quiz_id's created by teeacher
+3. If Successfully returns JSON containing array key value pairs of quiz_name as key and quiz_id as value created by teeacher

 # GETTING QUIZNAME BY QUIZ ID
 1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/quiz/getQuizName/:quizId